-Learn how to make a classic Moscow Mule with our three ingredient recipe.
+Learn how to make a classic, refreshing Moscow Mule with our three-ingredient recipe.
 Also, sharing tips on making different versions and ways to spruce it up!
+This cocktail is always good and perfect year-round.

 We’ve shared several versions of the Moscow mule and boy are they delicious!
-However, this recipe is all about the classic, basic, 3-ingredient Moscow mule that is served in a shiny, cold copper mug.
+However, this recipe is all about the classic cocktail.
+An easy 3-ingredient Moscow mule that is served in a shiny, cold copper mug.

-This cocktail is made with vodka, ginger beer and fresh lime juice.
-It’s served over ice in a classic copper mug that keeps is super chilly and perfect for spring and summer sipping.
+This recipe is made with vodka, ginger beer, and fresh lime juice.
+It’s a classic, easy cocktail that’s served over ice in a classic copper mug.

 How to Make a Moscow Mule